Why is the price of oil soaring around the world?

 The rapid recovery in demand after the halt in activity caused by the pandemic has led to a complex economic situation.

-Problems in the supply chain and rising raw material prices are leading to a relative scarcity of certain types of products, which fuels inflationary pressures The rise in the price of crude oil adds to all of this.
+Problems in the supply chain and rising raw material prices are leading to a relative scarcity of certain types of products, which fuels inflationary pressures. crude oil price adds to all of this.

-“The increase in the price of oil contributes to the increase in inflation because oil is the raw material for many products, mainly gasoline and diesel, which is a fuel for transport, but is also used in many cases as a fuel for the generation of electricity” says José Valera, a lawyer and oil specialist at the law firm Mayor Brown, in Houston (Texas), USA.
+“The increase in oil price contributes to the increase in inflation because oil is the raw material for many products, mainly gasoline and diesel, which is a fuel for transport, but is also used in many cases as a fuel for electricity generation” says José Valera, lawyer and oil specialist at the law firm Mayor Brown, in Houston (Texas), USA.

-“In addition, oil is also an input for the petrochemical industry, where it is used in the manufacture of plastics and other products,” he adds.
+“In addition, the Petroleum it is also an input for the petrochemical industry, where it is used in the manufacture of plastics and other products,” he adds.

 In the United States, drivers are already feeling the impact of the increase in the price of gasoline, as they are paying around 40% more per liter than a year ago.
 In Brazil, prices are even higher due to the devaluation of the real against the dollar.

-Valera explains that as the price of oil rises, the cost of producing gasoline and diesel increases, which translates into higher costs for producers and transporters.
+Valera explains that as the oil price goes up, increases the cost of producing gasoline and diesel, which translates into higher costs for producers and transporters.
 These costs end up being passed on to the consumer, with price increases.

 “Producers and transporters need to recover these higher costs to continue maintaining their profit margins and thus be able to sustain their own business,” he says.

-Valera sees prospects that the value of a barrel of oil will continue to rise or, at least, not fall substantially from current levels.
+Valera sees perspectives that the value of a barrel of oil continue rising or at least do not fall substantially from current levels.

 “The recovery of the economy after the impact of the pandemic is manifesting itself with very sustained growth in most countries in the world, which, as we see now, translates into increased energy and fuel consumption, which means greater demand for oil.
 But production will not necessarily increase at the same rate,” he warns.